djamz919/Budget-Tracker-PWA/README.md

 # Budget-Tracker-PWA

 ## Description
-This budget tracker application leverages PWA to serve offline functionality and MongoDB to serve as a backend database.
+This budget tracker application leverages PWA to serve offline functionality and offline persistence using IndexedDB and MongoDB to serve as a backend database.

 ## Table of Contents
   * [Installation](#installation)